 The most important function of the Veterinary Institute is contingency planning and competence development aimed at preventing threats to the health of fish, animals and human beings.
 Today the core activities comprise diagnostics, research, innovation, monitoring, risk assessment, consulting and communication.
 Furthermore, the Veterinary Institute is a national and an international reference laboratory, and is involved in a wide range of international collaborative activities.

 The Norwegian Veterinary Institute was established in Oslo in 1891 as a diagnostic laboratory for animal diseases as the first of its kind in Scandinavia.
 During the 1990s, the Institute expanded to include regional units in Bergen, Harstad, Sandnes, Trondheim and Tromsø.
-In 2021 the Institute will move to Ås, 30 km south of Oslo (new address from 18 May 2021).
+In 2021 the Institute moved to Ås, 30 km south of Oslo.

 The original principal task of the Veterinary Institute was to combat tuberculosis and brucellosis.
 The Institute was subsequently allocated important responsibilities in the prevention of outbreaks of other diseases, as well as the production of sera and vaccines.
 Today, its activities encompass the entire chain from plants, via animal feed, fish, animals and food for human consumption.

 Ownership and finances